jethomas2020/Python-API-Challenge/README.md

 Used Google Places API to find the first hotel for each city located within 5000 meters of your coordinates.

-Plotted the hotels on top of the humidity heatmap with each pin containing the Hotel Name, City, and Country.
+Plotted the hotels on top of the humidity heatmap.
+Images are stored in Output3 Folder within the VacationPy Folder.